Climate Cooperation China

 Green Finance/Climate Finance

-To help promote green/climate finance in China, the project focuses on strengthening the role of related policymakers, including the Ministry of Ecology and Environment, as well as improving the technical capacities of financial market professionals.
-For the former, the project will provide market research, policy analysis, and empirical studies to support exchanges among government representatives, financial actors, industry experts, and academics.
-For the latter, tailor-made capacity-building conferences and technical workshops targeting different stakeholders will be held in cooperation with leading think tanks and research organizations.
+To help promote green and climate finance in China, the project focuses on strengthening the role of related policymakers, including the Ministry of Ecology and Environment, as well as improving the know-how of financial market professionals.
+The project provides policy analysis and recommendations and other knowledge products to support exchanges among government representatives, financial actors, industry experts, and academics.
+Conferences and workshops targeting different stakeholders, such as representatives of China’s largest banks, are held in cooperation with leading think tanks and research organizations and cooperate on both general issues in climate finance, as well as concrete issues such as carbon accounting in the building sector, or loss and damage from climate disasters in the insurance industry.

 Partners